obonaventure/cnp3/book/network/network.rst

    Hierarchical routing with OSPF

-Let us first consider OSPF routing inside area 2.
+Let us first consider OSPF routing inside `area 2`.
 All routers of the area will learn a route towards `192.168.1.0/24` and `192.168.10.0/24`.
 The two area border routers, `RB` and `RC`, will create network summary advertisements.
 Assuming that all links have a unit link metric :

  - `RB` will advertise `192.168.1.0/24` at a distance of `2` and `192.168.10.0/24` at a distance of `3`
  - `RC` will advertise `192.168.1.0/24` at a distance of `3` and `192.168.10.0/24` at a distance of `2`

 These summary advertisements are flooded in the backbone area attached to routers `RB` and `RC`.
 In its routing table, router `RA` will select the summary advertised by `RB` to reach `192.168.1.0/24` and the summary advertised by `RC` to reach `192.168.10.0/24`.
 Router `RA` will advertise inside `area 1` a summary indicating that `192.168.1.0/24` and `192.168.10.0/24` are both at a distance of `3` from itself.

-On the other hand, consider the prefixes `10.0.0.0/24` and `10.0.1.0/24` that are reachable inside `area 1`.
-Router `RA` is the only area border router that is attached to `area 1`.
+On the other hand, consider the prefixes `10.0.0.0/24` and `10.0.1.0/24` that are inside `area 1`.
+Router `RA` is the only area border router that is attached to this area.
 This router can create two different network summary advertisements :

- - `10.0.0.0/24` at a distance of `1` and `10.0.1.0/24` at a distance of `2`
+ - `10.0.0.0/24` at a distance of `1` and `10.0.1.0/24` at a distance of `2` from `RA`
- - `10.0.0.0/23` at a distance of `2`
+ - `10.0.0.0/23` at a distance of `2` from `RA`

 The first summary advertisement provides precise information about the distance used to reach each prefix.
 However, all routers in the network will have to maintain a route towards `10.0.0.0/24` and a route towards `10.0.1.0/24` that are both via router `RA`.
 The second advertisement allows to improve the scalability of OSPF by reducing the number of routes that are advertised across area boundaries.
 However, in practice this requires manual configuration on the border routers.

 .. index:: OSPF Designated Router